ros2/ros2_documentation/source/Tutorials/Advanced/Security/Introducing-ros2-security.rst

 These variables need to be defined in each terminal used for the demo.
 For convenience you can add them to your boot environment.

+4\.1\.
+Zenoh
+""""""""""""

+The RMW implementation Zenoh has its own tools to configure security, in particular a package called `zenoh_security_tools <https://github.com/ros2/rmw_zenoh/tree/{DISTRO}/zenoh_security_tools>`_.
+It contains the ``generate_configs`` executable which generates Zenoh session config files with access control, authentication and encryption parameters based on policies and keystores generated using sros2.

 5\.
 Run the ``talker/listener`` demo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^